zinal/IIDR-AutoSub/run/README.txt

 to safely edit the current configuration without affecting the operations of the running AutoSub application.

-AutoSub is started through the "autosub-worker.sh" script.
-It can be safely shut down though the "autosub-shutdown.sh" script.
+AutoSub can be safely shut down though the "autosub-shutdown.sh" script.
 Terminating the tool by entering Control-C or sending other signals is not recommended, as this can leave the recovery and monitoring procedures uncompleted.